 There are many people who are aware of and enjoy the benefits of foot massages.
 Research has indicated they may help to promote a more restful sleep, in addition to improved blood circulation, and general aches and pains may be relieved.
-Pregnant women find it can help to reduce swelling in the feet and ankles, and menopause symptoms, such as hot flashes, may be decreased.
+Pregnant women find it can help to reduce swelling in the feet, and menopause symptoms, such as hot flashes, may be decreased.
 Patients enjoy the relaxing sensation when warm oil is used during the massage, while pressing underneath each toe.
 If you would like to know more about the benefits of getting regular foot massages, please confer with a podiatrist who can advise you on what type of foot therapy is right for you.

 Foot therapy is often necessary for those recovering from either foot deformities or foot injuries.
 If you have concerns regarding therapy, Dr. Robert Hope of Riverside Podiatry.
 Our doctor can provide the care you need to keep you pain-free and on your feet.